 WNDB provides emergency grants to diverse authors, illustrators, and publishing professionals who are experiencing dire financial need.
 We aim to bolster these marginalized groups by giving grants between $500 and $1,000 each.

 To be eligible for assistance:

-- Writers and/or illustrators must be traditionally published authors with at least one published book and must demonstrate a financial need due to any loss of income.
+- Writers and/or illustrators must be traditionally published authors with at least one published or one forthcoming book and must demonstrate a financial need due to any loss of income.
+The book must be published in the English language, whether published by a US-based publisher or a publisher abroad.

 - All applications will be kept confidential.
 We will not list the recipients publicly.